euroscipy/www.euroscipy.org/content/pages/2019/index.md

 **A proof of student status will be required at time of the registration.
 After the registration send your student qualifying proof at students@euroscipy.org**

+### Visa letters<a name="visa"></a>

+If you require a visa letter to be able to travel to the conference, please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLScOwZfIHoBj1dvMD4_FPWmqaEmDL615VkXXf0E_Iw2NLCxrOw) and we will get back to you with the letter as soon as possible.

 ### Questions<a name="questions"></a>

 If you have a question about the conference, please ask in the public Telegram group EuroSciPy